Florida Board of Education approves controversial standards for teaching Black history

 “Gov. [Ron] DeSantis is pursuing a political agenda guaranteed to set good people against one another, and in the process he’s cheating our kids.
 They deserve the full truth of American history, the good and the bad,” he added.

-State Sen. Geraldine Thompson (D) reportedly spoke at the meeting Wednesday.
+State Sen. Geraldine Thompson (D) spoke at the meeting Wednesday, according to reporters.
 She helped pass a law requiring teachers to instruct about the Ocoee Massacre, which was listed among the “acts of violence perpetrated against and by African Americans,” in the updated standards.

 Thompson reportedly said the new standards “suggests that the massacre was sparked by violence from African Americans.
 That’s blaming the victims.”